AD

 Controlled chaos at speed.

-Motorcycles demand the same full-system thinking as hardware design: you are managing dynamics, thermodynamics, attention, and risk simultaneously.
-There is no passive mode.
-I find that clarifying.
+Motorcycles demand the same full-system thinking as hardware design: you are managing dynamics, thermodynamics, attention, and risk at the same time, and you cannot defer any of them.
+There is no passive mode on a bike, and I think that is actually the point.
 My sister was the first person I knew who rode.
 She never asked whether it was appropriate.
 I noticed that.

 Steins;Gate